ziqq/flutter_app_version_checker/README.md

 # App Version Checker

-this package is used to check if your app has a new version on playstore or apple app store. or you can even check what is the latest version of another app on playstore or apple app store.
+This package is used to check if your app has a new version on playstore or apple app store.
+Or you can even check what is the latest version of another app on playstore or apple app store.

 ### Installing